SubashManian/SubashManian/README.md

 FrontEnd Developer
 ------------------

-Enthusiastic mobile app developer with 4 years of experience.
+Enthusiastic mobile app developer with 5 years of experience.
 I have deep understanding and have working experience in Flutter, React Native, React and Object Oriented JavaScript programming.

 * 🌍  Located on India
-* 🧠 I'm learning Web3
+* 🧠 I'm learning GenAi
-* 🤝 I'm open to collaborating on Web3 and Python
 * ✉️  You can contact me at [maniansubash@gmail.com](mailto:maniansubash@gmail.com)

 ### Skills